How to work with SQL folders

 Business Intelligence

-SQL folders are recommended if you want to select certain objects from a large amount of data based on a simple condition.
-Unlike the expression folder, the data is selected by the database server, which in most cases is faster.
+SQL folders are recommended when you want to select certain objects from a large amount of data based on a simple condition.
+Unlike the expression folder, the selection of data is done by the database server, which in most cases is faster.
 The disadvantage of SQL folders is that they do not automatically respond to changes in data and that the flexibility of queries is limited compared to expression folders (with OCL).

-An example of a SQL folder is the Adressen
+An example of an SQL folder is the folder Adressen

-folder in the root data of Vertec.
-If you select this folder, you will see the Search dialog above the list where you can specify certain criteria.
+in the root data of Vertec.
+If you select this folder, you will see the search dialog above the list, in which you can specify certain criteria.
 Only the entries that match these criteria will appear in the folder.

 The query for an SQL folder consists of a designation and an SQL condition.
 The SQL condition must be a valid SQL expression that returns a Boolean value.
-For evaluation, the SQL condition is used as a WHERE condition in an SQL SELECT command.
-The condition (whereAttributes) can be up to 8000 symbols.
+For evaluation, the SQL condition is used as the WHERE condition in an SQL-SELECT command.
+The condition (whereAttributes) can have a maximum length of 8000 symbols.

-The properties dialog of a SQL folder allows a dialog-based user to edit the SQL queries.
+The Properties dialog of an SQL folder allows dialog-based editing of the SQL queries.
 Right-click on the folder in which you want to create the SQL folder and select Neu > SQL-Ordner

 .